 What you need to know

-Computer and information research scientists invent and design new approaches to computing technology and find innovative uses for existing technology.
+Computer and information research scientists, including artificial intelligence specialists, invent and design new approaches to computing technology and find innovative uses for existing technology.
 They study and solve complex problems in computing for business, medicine, science, and other fields.

 Most computer and information research scientists work full time.
-About 3 in 10 worked more than 40 hours per week in 2016.
+Some work more than 40 hours per week.

 Some of the things a computer or information research scientist might do: